Oral thrush is an infection in your mouth usually caused by a fungus (yeast) called Candida albicans. It is usually harmless.

-Oral thrush is usually quite easy to identify by looking in your mouth.
+Oral thrush is usually quite easy to identify.
 Symptoms may include:

 - a white or cream-coloured patch on your tongue, the inside of your cheeks, or the roof of your mouth

-- red, sore or bleeding in the soft patches of your mouth, tongue, throat or roof of your mouth, especially in denture wearers
+- redness or bleeding in your mouth, tongue, throat or roof of your mouth, especially in denture wearers

 - red sores and cracks in the corners of your mouth